teropar/miningOptimizer/README.md

 ISSUES:

 - Currently tested only with RTX3060Ti and RTX3070.
-Mixing new and old generation GPUs in the testing set may be or propably will cause problems.
+Mixing new and old generation GPUs in the testing set may or propably will cause problems.

 SUPPORT:
-- report bugs or request new features send email git.teropar@gmail.com
+- report bugs or request new features, send email git.teropar@gmail.com